peterfriese/peterfriese.github.com/source/_posts/2011-11-09-the-accounts-and-twitter-framework-on-ios-5.markdown

 ## Using the Accounts Framework to fetch the list of accounts

 The [Accounts Framework](http://developer.apple.com/library/ios/#documentation/Accounts/Reference/AccountsFrameworkRef/_index.html) provides access to all Twitter accounts the user has added to their iPhone using the settings app.
 Currently, the Accounts Framework only supports Twitter accounts, but you'll soon realize it has been build so that it basically can be used to access any other kind of account in future releases.
-Maybe the next version of iOS will easy access to Google+ and Facebook accounts -  we'll see.
+Maybe the next version of iOS will provide easy access to Google+ and Facebook accounts -  we'll see.

 To use the Accounts and Twitter frameworks, we need to add them to the project: